 Of all the architectural wonders in Cienfuegos, the Moorish-inspired Palacio del Valle is the most impressive.
 Located waterfront on the skinny peninsula known as La Punta at the south end of the city, Palacio del Valle is a former palace turned public space where visitors can take in some of the most unique architecture in Cuba.

 Today the building is home to a rooftop bar and restaurant that makes the most of its impressive views of the bay and the city of Cienfuegos.
-While the food isn’t anything particularly special, the drinks are fantastic and the sunset views alone make it well worth a visit – it’s one of the best things to do in Cienfuegos.
+While the food isn’t anything particularly special, the drinks are fantastic and the sunset views make it well worth a visit – it’s one of the best things to do in Cienfuegos.

 2. Tour Teatro Tomás Terry